rycolos/Fitness-Tracker-Pipeline/README.md

 # Fitness Tracker Pipeline

 ## Description
-This project was an attempt to familiarize myself with Terraform and Ansible for data pipeline use cases, as well as solve a personal need for a weight tracking and analytics mechanism with better visualization that Google Sheets, but not tied to a commercial health platform.
+This project was an attempt to familiarize myself with Terraform and Ansible for data pipeline use cases, as well as solve a personal need for a weight tracking and analytics mechanism with better visualization capabilities than Google Sheets, but not tied to a commercial health platform.

 ## Requirements
 * psql